-In contrast to direct deposit via ACH, which deposits money into an account, direct payment via ACH withdraws money from an account to make a payment.
+In contrast to an ACH direct deposit, which transfers money into an account, a direct ACH payment method withdraws money from an account to make a payment.

 For instance, if you make automated bill payments from your bank account to your telephone provider every month, this is withdrawing money from your account to pay your phone bill.

-Direct payment via ACH includes 2 types of transactions: credit and debit transactions.
+Direct ACH payment methods include 2 types of transactions: credit and debit transactions.

 ACH Credit Direct Payments

-A direct payment via ACH processed as a credit transaction “pushes” funds from one account into another, crediting the account receiving the funds.
+If you want to send an ACH payment, you’d use this type of transaction.
+Think of this as digitally sending money.
+A direct payment via ACH that’s processed as a credit transaction “pushes” funds from one account into another, crediting the account receiving the funds.

-For example, when you manually pay a bill online, you are authorizing a transfer that withdraws money from your account and credits it to your provider’s account.
+For example, when you pay a bill online, you authorize a transfer that withdraws money from your account and credits it to your provider’s account.